Pharmacogenomics for Patients

 - Contact your insurance provider about coverage prior to testing if cost and coverage are concerns.

-In addition to PGx testing costs, you will incur charges related to the appointment/visit with your doctor, and those charges may vary.
+In addition to PGx testing costs, you will incur charges related to the visit with your doctor, and those charges may vary.

 Will PGx testing affect insurance coverage?